IDKDeadXD/OEDOCS/docs/admin/item-banning.md

 ## Notes

-- Item banning applies to all players regardless of rank (unless they have bypass permissions).
+- Players with the `admin` tag are exempt from item banning by default.
-- Admins and owners are not immune to item banning by default - configure bypass permissions in the **Ranks Editor** if needed.
+- Regular players have banned items removed automatically without exception.
 - This system runs continuously in the background while the server is active.